coar-repositories/coar-vocabularies-website/webroot/content/resource_types/2.0/c_18ws/index.md

 ---
 title: research report
 uri: http://purl.org/coar/resource_type/c_18ws
-description: 'Research Reports are reports that typically provide an in-depth study of a particular topic or describe the results of a research project.
-[Source: http://www.buildingscience.com/doctypes/reports]'
+description: 'It is publication that reports on the findings of a research project or alternatively scientific observations on or about a subject.
+[Source: Adapted from https://en.wikipedia.org/wiki/Research_report]'
 layout: concept
 related: []
 pref_labels: